nikitavoloboev/data/programming-languages/python/python-libraries/python-libraries.md

 - [Alembic](https://github.com/sqlalchemy/alembic) - Database migrations tool for SQLAlchemy.
 - [data_algebra](https://github.com/WinVector/data_algebra) - Codd method-chained SQL generator and Pandas data processing in Python.
 - [pytest-postgresql](https://github.com/ClearcodeHQ/pytest-postgresql) - Pytest plugin, that enables you to test your code that relies on a running PostgreSQL Database.
+- [omniduct](https://github.com/airbnb/omniduct) - Uniform interfaces for connecting to and extracting data from a wide variety of (potentially remote) data stores.

 ## GUI